 On the Greek island of Zakynthos I’ve been enjoying plenty of beach time while on holiday, hanging out with my daughter, my Greek niece and her friends.
 From behind my (designer) sunglasses I’ve been observing Greek beach etiquette and realising how different it is from a British day out at the seaside.
-The stylish Greek girls laugh at the English holiday-makers who get it wrong in every way on the beach, so if you want to blend in with the cool crowd on the beach, here’s where you need to know;
+The stylish Greek girls laugh at the English holiday-makers who get it wrong in every way on the beach, so if you want to blend in with the cool crowd on the beach, here’s where you need to know about Greek beach style;

 1. Don’t think that the beach is free

 If you’re used to a week in Cornwall you may imagine that on your Greek holiday you’ll be laying your towel out on the sand and unpacking the picnic you brought with you.
 The beach is free, right?
 Wrong!
 In Greece you need to rent a pair of sunbeds which will cost you €4-10 for the day.
 No self respecting Greek would lay their towel on the sand unless they were in a completely deserted spot with no beach bar.

 The sand is way too hot for a start and there’s no shade, besides you need that handy table to put your drink and you’d want to relax and chat your friends without getting sand in your hair.
 Some beach bars don’t charge for sunbeds but you’ll still be expected to order a couple of drinks at the bar.
 For sun-beds and drinks you probably need to budget €10-15 for a day at the beach.